MarcSM/predominant-pitch-extraction-in-polyphonic-signals/README.md

-# MIR Project

-## Predominant pitch extraction in polyphonic signals
+# Predominant pitch extraction in polyphonic signals
 *Performance and accuracy evaluation of PredominantPitchMelodia and the ISMIR’s 2004 contest winner Rui Pedro Paiva*

 ### Abstract